aiida-vasp/aiida-vasp/doc/source/howto/upload_potcars.rst

    potcars_for_elements = PotcarData.get_potcars_dict(
       elements=['Ac', 'Ag', ..], <family_name>, mapping=mapping)

 The ``mapping`` dictionary is required to decide which of the variants the set provides for each element should be chosen.
-The mapping can also conveniently be stored in a ``ParameterData`` node for reuse.
+The mapping can also conveniently be stored in a ``Dict`` node for reuse.

 How to pass POTCAR potentials to a VASP run?
 --------------------------------------------